shinenelson/CodeBlog/_posts/2020-05-27-content-blocking.md

 all of that data?

 ### Disconnect
-Then around the same time came [disconnect.me](https://disconnect.me) that took it one step further.
+Then around the same time came [disconnect.me] that took it one step further.
 They allowed you to block these so-called trackers.
-Initially, they even had a "private" search add-on, that would trigger a search on [duckduckgo](https://duckduckgo.com).
+Initially, they even had a "private" search add-on, that would trigger a search on [duckduckgo].
 They do a decent job of displaying information of trackers and blocking them.
 [
 until recently.
 Recently, because of the overload of privacy